balazsthomay/code-review/README.md

 - Most bugs achieve 100% composite score (perfect line recall + LLM relevance)
 - Handles diverse bug types: logic errors, security vulnerabilities, style issues, missing tests
 - Tested across 17 production Python projects (scrapy, ansible, keras, pandas, matplotlib, fastapi, etc.)

+Note: the notebooks were built and tested in the root and subsequently moved to the notebooks/ folder after converting to python modules so the imports might not work there.